RafaelPintroSchmitt/neuralnet-counterfactuals/README.md

 - [Treatment Effect Evaluation](#treatment-effect-evaluation)

 ## Introduction
 In this section, I propose a method to evaluate treatment effects based on a neural network's (lack of) accuracy post-treatment.
 This comes down to recasting causal inference as a prediction problem.
-I refer to [chernozhukovExactRobustConformal2021](#) for a summary of the related literature and a general framework that includes the method presented here.
+I refer to [Chernozhukov et al, 2021](https://doi.org/10.1080/01621459.2021.1920957), for a summary of the related literature and a general framework that includes the method presented here.
 My discussion will be inspired by their conformal inference test[^1^].

 ### Potential Outcomes Framework
 Following the potential outcomes framework of [Neyman](#) and [Rubin](#), and borrowing the notation from [chernozhukovExactRobustConformal2021](#), let $t\in \{1,2,...,T\}$ be a generic time period in a sequence of length $T$.
 I consider $\{Y^I_{i,t}\}_{t=1}^T$ to be a sequence of outcomes for a unit of observation $i$ followed over time, under some intervention at time $T_0$.
 Let $\theta_t$ be a scalar capturing the effect of the intervention, with $\theta_t = 0$ for $t<T_0$. $\{Y^N_{i,t}\}_{t=1}^T$ denotes $Y^I_{i,t} - $\theta_t$ for each $t$, that is, it represents a counterfactual world where the intervention did not take place.